Design a Live Stream Landing Page

 Design tip: In the case of buttons, more is not better.
 Include buttons at the top of the page for only the most important links.

-Now we’re getting to the most important part of the virtual gala landing page.
-The video viewer is where your guests will watch your livestream program.
-You can choose to add the viewer on the day of your virtual event, however it’s useful to embed the viewer in the days and weeks before the event to help your guests understand that’s where they will see the livestream.
+Now we’re getting to the most important part of the live stream landing page.
+The video viewer is where your guests will watch your live stream program.
+You can choose to add the viewer on the day of your virtual event, however it’s useful to embed the viewer in the days and weeks before the event to help your guests understand that’s where they will see the live stream.

 Pre-event use the video viewer to show short promotional videos, a slide show saved as a video, or a single image.
 The slide show is often used to provide instructions for bidding and donating.